Virgin Atlantic is celebrating two iconic women this International Women’s Day, by naming its brand new Airbus A350s in their honour.

 Last year, Virgin Atlantic worked with Barbie to showcase the variety of aviation careers available to girls through a series of exclusive dolls.
 The dolls included a pilot and engineers, roles that are typically underrepresented by women.

-This post was published on %s = human-readable time difference 11:00 pm
+This post was published on 8 March 2021 11:00 pm